Skip to main content

-Grants Development helps City departments find and apply for federal, state, corporate, and private grants.
+The Grants Development and External Funds Department helps City departments find and apply for federal, state, and private grants.
 These grants provide financial and technical support for a broad range of municipal projects, programs, and initiatives, both new and existing.

-The Grants Development office works closely with City departments to develop, prepare, and submit grant proposals.
-Staff members provide a variety of services to municipal departments, including general oversight of the application process, project analysis, grant writing, editing, budget development, and creation of supporting materials and documents.
-Secured funding supports ongoing work as well as innovative and cutting-edge activities, and helps to reduce the City’s reliance on tax dollars to support its programs and services.
+The Grants office works closely with City departments to develop, prepare, and submit grant proposals.
+Staff members manage the application process, help analyze projects and work out project logistics, write narrative content and develop budgets, and create other supporting materials.
+Awarded funds support ongoing work as well as innovative and cutting-edge activities, and reduce the City’s reliance on tax dollars to support programs and services.

-In addition to assisting with application prep and submission, Grants Development monitors the national, state, and local funding landscape for potential grant opportunities, informs City departments about appropriate opportunities and assesses grants that departments have identified on their own, and manages an archive of the City’s funding history.
+In addition to assisting with application prep and submission, GDEF is constantly searching for potential grant opportunities, conducting outreach to City departments about funding competitions, and managing an archive of the City’s funding history.

-This department’s sole purpose is to support Somerville’s municipal government and its activities; it is not equipped to work with individual residents or businesses.
+This department works exclusively with City departments; we do not provide support to individual residents or businesses.
 If you are an individual or business owner looking for financial or technical assistance, check out the resources below.

 Contact Information